google/skia-buildbot/skottie/README.md

 are set up to get the latest built version of CanvasKit by looking at `gcr.io/skia-public/skia-wasm-release:prod`.
 See ./wasm_libs/BUILD.bazel for more.

-When deploying, we look in ./build and use the files there.
-The files checked in to build are just empty placeholders.
-The real ones will be provided through our build pipeline.

 To run skottie locally with a custom build of CanvasKit, copy the files to
 //skottie/wasm_libs/local_build and run: